p4rkerw/SALSA/Tutorial/Tutorial.md

 --outputbam pbmc.bcfilter.chr22.bam \
 --threads 4
 ```
 **Step 6: Perform variant-aware realignment with WASP** This step takes a genotyped vcf and performs variant-aware realignment on a coordinate-sorted and indexed bam file with WASP.
 WASP is a tool to perform unbiased allele-specific read mapping and you can read more about it here: https://github.com/bmvdgeijn/WASP .
 For the purposes of the tutorial, we will only analyze chromosome 22.
 For RNA analysis, this step requires a STAR index of the cellranger reference.
 A STAR index can be built ahead of time using the command below.
 Building a new index takes awhile, but it only needs to be done once.
-If no --stargenome path is set when running step6_wasp.sh, a reference is built at runtime in the $SCRATCH1 directory.
 ```
 Usage: step6_wasp.sh [-vbdoginlmpt]
    -v  | --inputvcf          STR   vcfdir/funcotation/sample_1.pass.joint.hcphase.funco.vcf.gz